Azure/arc_jumpstart_drops/FAQ.md

 ### How do I submit a Drop?
 Submitting a Drop is easy.
 You can choose to create a pull request directly in the Arc Jumpstart Drops repository or use the [Submit Drop](https://arcjumpstart.com/arc_jumpstart_drops) form for a streamlined process.
 Refer to the Drops [contribution process](./CONTRIBUTING.md) guide for detailed instructions.

-### How is support and maintenance handled for Drops?
+### How's support and maintenance handled for Drops?
 Support and maintenance for Drops are managed through GitHub Issues, where bugs and feature requests can be tracked.
-The project follows the support approach outlined in [Arc Jumpstart Support](https://github.com/Azure/arc_jumpstart_docs/blob/main/SUPPORT.md
+The project follows the support approach outlined in [Arc Jumpstart Support](https://github.com/Azure/arc_jumpstart_docs/blob/main/SUPPORT.md).

-**Important**: _Please note that Drops do not come with official support or warranty, but the community is encouraged to provide assistance to the best of their ability._
+**Important**: _Please note that Drops don't come with official support or warranty, but the community is encouraged to provide assistance to the best of their ability._

 ### What tools are used for code maintenance in this project?
 All Drop owners are responsible for the code maintenance of their source code.
 If you chose to host the Drop source code as part of the Jumpstart Drops repository, we will run some check for code maintenance, like **CodeQL** and **GitHub Dependabot** security alerts.
 We're actively looking into developing new features to help contributors maintain their source code.
-If you have suggestions, please create an [Issue](./issues) with your suggested appraoch.
+If you have suggestions, please create an [Issue](./issues) with your suggested approach.